ahmedd3sam/HE_data_Validation_using-_Azure/README.md

 # HR_data_Validation_using_Azure
-Reading and validation HR_Cleaned_Data using Azure Data Factory
+Extracting and validation HR_Cleaned_Data using Azure Data Factory